aayushkumarjvs/Neural-Net----XOR-problem/README.md

 # VARIABLES USED :-
 inputLayerSize = INPUT_NODES , outputLayerSize = OUTPUT_NODES , hiddenLayerSize = HIDDEN_NODES , W1 weigth towrds first neuron
 , W2 weigth towards second neuron  , z2 activty of the scond layer  , a2 activation of the second layer  , z3 activity of the third layer
-, yHat activation of the final layer , delta3 is the backpropagating error for the final layer ,  delta2 is the backpropagating error that is considerd after the second layer and  J cost function .
+, yHat activation of the final layer , dlta3 is the backpropagating error for the final layer ,  delta2 is the backpropagating error that is considerd after the second layer and  J cost function .

 # STEP'S :-

 1 .
 Initializing the hyperparameters , that is the INPUT_NODES , OUTPUT_NODES and finally the HIDDEN_NODES .
 As well as initializing
 the MAX_ITER values , to maximum allowable number of iterations that an algorithm can perform .
 ALPH is considering the learning rates .
+And

 2 .
 Randomly initializing the weights,between the layers of the neural network .
       .W1 = np.random.random((self.inputLayerSize, self.hiddenLayerSize))  // np. is to make an input of the